mayank12-razor/mayank12-razor/README.md

 - 👋 Hi, I’m @mayank12-razor
-- 👀 I’m interested in Web Dev (Backend & HTMl) & Arduino based projects in Spectrum of Mine Environment.
+- 👀 I’m interested in Web Dev (Backend & HTMl) & Arduino based projects in Spectrum of Mine Automation.
 - 🌱 I’m currently learning Web Dev & Presuing Btech in Mining from NITRR.
 - 💞️ I’m looking to collaborate on Web Dev projects on Mine Evo & Medical based applications of Web Dev.
 - 📫 How to reach me through my Linkedin ID